 Driven by: Bobby Unser, Rick Muther and Larry Cannon.
 First race: Ontario Motor Speedway (R8), 3 Sep 1972.
 Total of 9 recorded races.

 Jim Robbins (Troy, MI), of auto parts manufacturer Jim Robbins Co. entered a number of cars during the 1950s and 1960s up to his death in a plane accident in September 1966.
 His son Jim Marshall Robbins took over the team and for 1970 bought a brand new Eagle, to be prepared by crew chief Bill Spangler.
 It was entered at Indy for Sammy Sessions as the #67 car and finished 12th.
 It was also entered later that season at Ontario but Larry Dickson could not qualify it.
 At this point Robbins Jnr took up racing himself, competing in SCCA racing and progressing later to Trans-Am but was obliged by his father's will to continue to enter a car at the Indianapolis 500.
 The team's 1968 Eagle was sold but the 1970 car continued to be entered up to 1975, looking increasingly forlorn at each appearance.
 At that point the Robbins cars were for sale, but a year later the Eagle was back at Indy, now with a 305 ci Chevrolet engine in it, used by Robbins as a protest at the costs of running a car.
 It was next seen in August or September of 1989 when Canadian racing car dealer Jack Boxstrom purchased the car from someone in Indianapolis, and Steve Kaping went to Indianapolis to pick it up and bring it to Canada.
 Kaping checked over the car and gave it a brief test at a nearby airport.
-History then unknown until owned by David S. Morrison (Long Beach, CA) from Fantasy Junction in February 2004, when it was fitted with a 350 ci Chevrolet engine and Hewland LG500 gearbox.
+History then unknown until bought by David Morrison (Long Beach, CA) from Fantasy Junction in February 2004, when it was fitted with a 350 ci Chevrolet engine and Hewland LG500 gearbox.
 Morrison ran the car in the Victory Lane Historic Champ/Indy Car Showcase in June 2005.
 At the Victory Lane Historic Champ/Indy Car Showcase at Auto Club Speedway in 2011.
 Still owned by Morrison in April 2023.